barisada/Study/src/main/java/books/design_pattern/_03_Template_method/practice/3_1_answer.md

  - GoF recommended not override 'Template Method'

 ### 3. Java8 and Template Method Pattern
- - since java8 introduced 'default' method 'Template Method' can be used not only abstract class but also Interface
+ - since java8 introduced 'default' method, 'Template Method' can be used not only abstract class but also Interface